RafaelRuiz51/Linux-Security-Lab/README.md

 ## Scripting

 ### Summary
-Manual monitoring doesn't scale — security engineers automate everything they can.
+Manual monitoring does not scale — security engineers automate everything they can.
 I wrote a Bash script to harden a fresh server automatically, and two Python tools to monitor authentication logs and alert on suspicious IP behavior in real time.

 ### What I Did
 - Wrote a Bash hardening script that installs and configures ufw, Fail2ban, and SSH in one run